• Slang User's Guide

 It is allowed, and indeed common, for a translation unit to contain only a single source unit.
 For example, when adapting an existing codebase with many .hlsl files, it is appropriate to compile each .hlsl file as its own translation unit.
 A modernized codebase that uses modular include feature as documented in Modules and Access Control might decide to compile multiple .slang files in a single directory as a single translation unit.

 The result of compiling a translation unit is a module in Slang’s internal intermediate representation (IR).
-The compiled module can then be serialized to a .slang-module binary file and loaded/imported just as .slang files.
+The compiled module can then be serialized to a .slang-module binary file.
+The binary file can then be loaded via the ISession::loadModuleFromIRBlob function or imported in slang code the same way as modules written in .slang files.

 Entry Points